zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-overview.md

 ### Using an Existing Liferay DXP Installation

-Deploy Liferay Commerce using an `LPKG` file onto your preexisting Liferay DXP installation.
+Install Liferay Commerce by deploying the `LPKG` file to your preexisting Liferay DXP installation.
 See [Deploying Liferay Commerce to an Existing Installation](./deploying-liferay-commerce-to-an-existing-liferay-installation.md) for more information.

 ### Activating Commerce Enterprise